 LUCY GLENDINNING, using the human body to provoke the viewer

-British artist and poet Lucy Glendinning blends the human figure, poems, and philosophical questions and creates expressive and disturbing sculptures to make us understand the society in which we live.
-All her series start with a thought that emerges as a poem, question or statement.
-Glendinning, through her conceptual artwork, tries to provoke a reaction in the viewer by using the human body as a medium to deliver her thoughts.
-Thoughts that often come from studies in psychology or medical news with a potential impact on our future as the genetic manipulations, the subject of Feather Child.
+British artist and poet Lucy Glendinning blends the human figure, poetry, and philosophical questions to create expressive and disturbing sculptures to explore the nature of society.
+At the foundation of her series are ideas that typically emerge as poems, questions or statements.
+Glendinning, through her conceptual artwork, tries to provoke a reaction in the viewer by using the human body as a medium to deliver her thoughts; thoughts that often come from her studies in psychology, medical news and genetic manipulation (the subject of Feather Child).

-Feather Child is a series in which Lucy Glendinning has created textural and emotional sculptures —half human-half bird— covered with feathers from head to toe.
-Lucy uses the fragility of the feathers as a metaphor to express the fragility of the humankind when we talk about genetic manipulation.
+Feather Child is a series in which Lucy Glendinning creates textural and emotional sculptures —half human-half bird— covered with feathers from head to toe.
+Lucy uses the fragility of the feathers as a metaphor to express the instability that genetic manipulation might introduce to human society.

 ‘Will we be able to resist?’
 Glendinning asks herself …

 Words by Lula Criado (Twitter @Lula_ClotMag)

 The main subject of your sculptures is the human body, what or who were/are your influences?